Manufacturing and Pharmaceutical Contaminants in Drinking Water

 2. Invest in a Water Filtration System

 Your family deserves healthy, contaminant-free and great-tasting water.
 This is all possible with a quality water filtration system.
 These systems are designed to filter out any contaminants in your drinking water, making it safer to drink and for household use.
-However, certain types of filtration systems like a reverse osmosis system are better at removing pharmaceuticals and industrial chemicals than others are.
+However, certain types of filtration systems like our whole house filtration system are better at removing pharmaceuticals and industrial chemicals than others are.
 Springwell Filtration Systems can break down and remove pharmaceutical agents, chemicals and other contaminants from your drinking water.
 Some models use activated carbon treatment, which improve the removal of unwanted elements like chlorine and by products from the water supply.
-Not to mention, RO systems are compact and are designed to fit either on your kitchen countertop or below the sink.

 Choosing the right system is important, so check out www.springwellwater.com for our low-maintenance, easy-to-install whole house water filtration systems to see which one is best for you.